Guide to MBA Scholarships (2021-2022)

 - Who Should Apply: Lesbian, gay, bisexual, and transgender candidates

-- About the Donor: The Point Foundation is the nation’s largest scholarship-granting organization for lesbian, gay, bisexual and transgender (LGBT) students of merit.
+- About the Donor: The Point Foundation is the nation’s largest scholarship-granting organization for lesbian, gay, bisexual, and transgender (LGBT) students of merit.
 Point Scholars agree to maintain a high level of academic performance and to give back to the LGBT community through the completion of an individual community service project each year.
+To be eligible, applicants must be enrolled or intending to enroll at an accredited community college based in the United States, must have one to two years of community college left, and intending to transfer to a bachelor’s degree program at a four-year college or university.

 MBA Scholarships from Innovative Foundation and Corporate Benefactors

 - About the Donor: Introduced in late 2015, the Taco Bell Foundation’s innovative new Live Más Scholarship helps students—including MBA candidates—carry out plans intended to benefit their local or global community by following their passions.
-In other words, the program attracts inspired students, primarily through age 24, with compelling missions to pursue unique higher education and career passions that may not necessarily fit into conventional “academic” scholarship categories.
-In 2017, 170 recipients received scholarships ranging from $5,000 to $25,000 totaling $1.5 million.
-In 2020, the Foundation will award $6 million.
+In other words, the program attracts inspired students, primarily through age 26, with compelling missions to pursue unique higher education and career passions that may not necessarily fit into conventional “academic” scholarship categories.
 Besides financial support, the foundation also offers mentoring opportunities; for example, recipients have interned with Taco Bell’s corporate social media and marketing teams over the last two years.

 Additional Resources for MBA Scholarships

-Below appear key resources used in the preparation of this guide that contain references to additional scholarships.
+Below appear key resources used in the preparation of this guide that contains references to additional scholarships.

 - Scholarship Connection Database (University of California, Berkeley)